Samad-sust/Samad-sust/README.md

 ## I'm a Researcher, Instructor, Developer, and an active learner!!

-- 🔭 I am currently working with YSI Bangla Limited
+- 🔭 I am currently working as a Research and Teaching Assistant at Shahjalal University and as a developer with YSI Bangla Limited
-- 🌱 I’m currently learning Data science and Machine Learning
-- 👯 I’m looking to collaborate with other content creators in ML or Django Projects
 - 🥅 This year Goals: Contribute more and more

 ### Connect with me: